free-drones/drone_interactive_map/src/back-end/README.md

 #### Adding more API calls between back-end and RDS

-The API calls between back-end and RDS are implemnted using the Python version of ZeroMQ, [PyZMQ](https://pyzmq.readthedocs.io/en/latest/api/zmq.html).
+The API calls between back-end and RDS are implemented using the Python version of ZeroMQ, [PyZMQ](https://pyzmq.readthedocs.io/en/latest/api/zmq.html).
 These API calls are located in `/IMM/threads/thread_rds_pub.py`, `/IMM/threads/thread_rds_sub.py` and `/IMM/threads/thread_info_fetcher.py`.